The Glasers

 Picture

-Have you had a meaningful conversation with a friend lately, and how did you feel afterward?
-To join the conversation, click "comments" above.
+Do you have a favorite analogy and how have you employed it?
+To join the conversation, click on "comments" below.

 Learn more about creating a habit around masterful communication with our online learning courses awarded International Gold for Best Hybrid Learning of 2022.